 Synopsis: Oklahoma point guard Trae Young led the NCAA in both scoring (27.4 ppg) and assists (8.7 apg) for the 2017-18 college basketball season.
-By doing something that had never been done before, Young became a consensus 1st Team All-American.
-With those credentials, it should be hard to argue against Young’s selection as the 5th overall pick in the 2018 NBA Draft.
+By doing something that had never been done before, Young appropriately became a consensus 1st Team All-American.
+With those credentials, it’s hard to argue against Young’s selection as the 5th overall pick in the 2018 NBA Draft.
 Still, I’m not convinced that his talents will transcend to the next level.
 Relative to all top 10 picks this year, Young has the highest probability of becoming a bust.

 2018 Potential NBA Draft Bust: Trae Young

 Prior to the draft, the Hawks indicated that they were interested in taking Luka Doncic with the 3rd overall pick.
 Apparently, they leaked the information hoping to entice the Mavericks to trade up for the pick given that Dallas openly coveted the international phenom.
-It worked because the Hawks got Trae Young (their top choice in the draft) in the #5 spot as well as the Mavericks’ 2019 first round pick.
+It worked because the Hawks got Trae Young (their proclaimed top choice in the draft) in the #5 spot as well as the Mavericks’ 2019 first round pick.
 Unlike Atlanta’s front office, I question Young’s NBA prospects.

 When originally predicting that Young would go to Chicago with the 7th overall pick, I wrote the following.